Headlight Restoration: The Ultimate Guide

 What Is Headlight Restoration

-Headlight restoration is the process of removing the surface layer of your car’s headlights and then adding a sealant layer in order to improve their light output.
-As Chapel Hill Tire puts it, headlight restoration entails “[eliminating] the damaged components of your headlights while preserving the rest.”
+Headlight restoration involves removing the surface layer of your car’s headlights and adding a sealant to enhance their light output.
+As Chapel Hill Tire defines it, headlight restoration involves “[eliminating] the damaged components of your headlights while preserving the rest.”

 Cleaning vs. Restoring Headlights

-Cleaning your headlights can help to reduce their fogginess, but it’s not as thorough as restoring them.
-Cleaning means removing the dirt on the surface of the headlight while restoring headlights involves using abrasion to remove the surface layer of the headlights.
-We’ll describe the process of cleaning your headlights in greater detail in Step 2 of the section below titled “How to Restore Your Headlights.”
+While cleaning your headlights can help reduce their fogginess, it’s not as comprehensive as restoring them.
+Cleaning removes the dirt from the headlight’s surface, whereas restoring involves abrasion to remove the headlights’ surface layer.
+We’ll detail the cleaning process in Step 2 of the section below titled “How to Restore Your Headlights.”

 Causes of Foggy Headlights